MaryTim/InPost/README.md

 - A web browser (any modern Chrome/Safari/Firefox).
 - Internet access on first run (to fetch the InPost dataset and pull Docker images).

-No Python, Node, or Postgres installation needed on the host — everything runs inside containers.

 ### Build & run

 ```bash